 - Measureable common or main branch biliary duct involvement with HCC

-3.0 cm, in sum of maximal diameters (e.g. presence of one 3.4 cm metastatic lymph node or two 2 cm lung lesions); note that benign non-enhancing periportal lymphadenopathy is not unusual in the presence of hepatitis and is permitted, even if the sum of enlarged nodes is> 2.0 cm
+- Extrahepatic metastases or malignant nodes (that enhance with typical features of HCC)> 3.0 cm, in sum of maximal diameters (e.g. presence of one 3.4 cm metastatic lymph node or two 2 cm lung lesions); note that benign non-enhancing periportal lymphadenopathy is not unusual in the presence of hepatitis and is permitted, even if the sum of enlarged nodes is > 2.0 cm

 - Use of regular phenytoin, carbamazepine, hypericum perforatum (also known as St.John's wort) or rifampin